Glory-ndu/weather-app/README.md

 A simple weather dashboard built with **React** as part of a personal learning project supported through mentorship.

-The app fetches real-time weather data and displays key information based on user input.
+The app fetches real time weather data and displays key information based on user input.

 ---